PeerHerholz/NU_T32_CBMG/_sources/consultations/pages/consultations.md

 This concerns active, ie currently running projects, as well as the preparation and submission of grants.

-If you would like to talk to us about any of these topics, please reach out via the [contact form](https://forms.office.com/Pages/ResponsePage.aspx?id=YdN2fXeCCEekd2ToNmzRvL2Tr_u-42VIrjvlKDRiZ5dUMVFGNFJHTEdaOFRBVlNTTVhLU1dQSFFBTC4u) below and we will get back to you as soon as possible (usually within 1-3 days).
-If the form does not appear/load on your end, please just click [here](https://forms.office.com/Pages/ResponsePage.aspx?id=YdN2fXeCCEekd2ToNmzRvL2Tr_u-42VIrjvlKDRiZ5dUMVFGNFJHTEdaOFRBVlNTTVhLU1dQSFFBTC4u) to open it in a new tab.
+If you would like to talk to us about any of these topics, please reach out via the [contact form](https://docs.google.com/forms/d/e/1FAIpQLSeyJlsYe7O1lKtJsWwcxxkD_INNUArJDq_Vb0R13i05YEWQFw/viewform?usp=dialog) and we will get back to you as soon as possible (usually within 1-3 days).
+If the form does not appear/load on your end, please just click [here](https://docs.google.com/forms/d/e/1FAIpQLSeyJlsYe7O1lKtJsWwcxxkD_INNUArJDq_Vb0R13i05YEWQFw/viewform?usp=dialog) to open it.

-<iframe src="https://forms.office.com/Pages/ResponsePage.aspx?id=YdN2fXeCCEekd2ToNmzRvL2Tr_u-42VIrjvlKDRiZ5dUMVFGNFJHTEdaOFRBVlNTTVhLU1dQSFFBTC4u" frameborder="0" width="700" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 </div>